 In our second playback test we look at 1080p video on YouTube using Google Chrome and the latest Flash Player.

-Blu-Ray playback is a relatively simple affair on recent NVIDIA hardware, just install the latest drivers then tweak the display settings to the preferred level and run PowerDVD 10 (Or WinDVD) which features support for GPU acceleration.
-Essentially, if we want to pass some of the video processing to our GPU we can do so by going into the software options and ticking the hardware acceleration option.
-With GPU acceleration in place the CPU usage statistic for Blu-Ray playback never rises above 8.8% on this configuration, leaving plenty of resources free for other tasks.
-The same can be said of web playback which isn't quite as low as for HTML 5 but still offers good CPU usage statistics.
+Blu-Ray playback is a relatively simple affair on recent AMD hardware, just install the latest drivers then tweak the display settings to the preferred level and run PowerDVD 11 which features support for Blu-Ray 3D.
+If we want to pass some of the video processing to our GPU we can do so by going into the software options and ticking the hardware acceleration option.
+With GPU acceleration in place the CPU usage statistic for Blu-Ray 3D playback never rise above 3.5% on our Sapphire system leaving plenty of resources free for other tasks.

 Looking next to the web performance, an i7 system is more than capable of handling the latest demanding web content but we see further improvements when adding a Radeon which reduces the CPU use to single figures for HD playback and 12% for a demanding HTML 5 task.